Andrew Flintoff

-Following his debut in 1998, he became an integral player for England, and was England's "Man of the Series" in the 2005 Ashes.
+Following his debut in 1998, Flintoff became an integral player for England and was England's "Man of the Series" in the 2005 Ashes.
 He later served as both captain and vice-captain of the team.
-He retired from Test cricket at the end of the 2009 Ashes series, and from other forms of the game in 2010.
+He retired from Test cricket at the end of the 2009 Ashes series and from other forms of the game in 2010.
 He then had one professional boxing fight on 30 November 2012 in Manchester, beating American Richard Dawson on a points decision.
-In 2014, Flintoff came out of retirement to play Twenty20 cricket for Lancashire, before being signed by Brisbane Heat to play in the Australian Big Bash League for the 2014–15 season.
+In 2014, Flintoff came out of retirement to play Twenty20 cricket for Lancashire, before being signed by the Brisbane Heat to play in the Australian Big Bash League for the 2014–15 season.

-Since his retirement, Flintoff has been involved with numerous projects, including designing his own fashion range and becoming the face of the brand Jacamo, winning the first series of the Australian version of I'm a Celebrity...Get Me Out of Here!, and being part of Sky One's sports-based comedy panel show A League of Their Own.
-Flintoff became a presenter of the BBC One show Top Gear in 2019.
+Since his retirement, Flintoff has been involved with numerous projects, including designing his own fashion range and becoming the face of clothing brand Jacamo, winning the first series of the Australian version of I'm a Celebrity...Get Me Out of Here! and being part of Sky One's sports-based comedy panel show A League of Their Own.
+Flintoff became a presenter of the BBC One car show Top Gear in 2019, remaining with the programme until he sustained injuries resulting from an accident during filming in late 2022.

 Early life

-Flintoff's father, Colin, was a plumber and factory maintenance worker and the captain of Dutton Forshaw second XI cricket team.
+Flintoff was born in Preston, Lancashire, and his father, Colin, was a plumber and factory maintenance worker and the captain of Dutton Forshaw second XI cricket team.
 Flintoff attended Greenlands Community Primary School and Ribbleton Hall High School (subsequently renamed City of Preston High School).
-His first trip abroad at age 14 was to Argentina.
+His first trip abroad, at age 14, was to Argentina.

+During his school days he acquired the nickname "Freddie" due to his surname resembling that of the cartoon character Fred Flintstone.

-At City of Preston High School, he passed nine GCSEs, but he did not want to stay in education and left school at 16.
+At Ribbleton Hall, he passed nine GCSEs, but he did not want to stay in education and left school at 16.
 As a boy, he played cricket for the Lancashire Schools under-11s and under-15s teams and he was also a keen chess player.
 He then played for two and a half years in the England under-19 cricket team.